Data Breach Guidance

 ✅ Keep tabs on financial accounts by setting up alerts to notify you of any suspicious activity that might affect your credit score

-⚠️ If you think someone is trying to trick you into handing over money or personal details, stop, hang up, and call 159 to speak directly with your bank
+⚠️ If you think someone is trying to trick you into handing over money / personal details?

 Should you be involved in fraud or cyber crime linked to an account suspected of a data breach: